 Veterans who received a GED are still eligible to receive a high school diploma.
 Diplomas can be awarded posthumously.

-Employment Assistance: State employees must be granted military leave with pay not to exceed twenty-one working days during each year, beginning October 1st and ending the following September 30th, in order to report for required military duty, training duty in the Washington National Guard or the Army reserves of the United States or any organized reserve or armed forces of the United States, or to report for drills including those in the National Guard under Title 10 U.S.C., or state active status.
+State Leave for National Guard and Reserve Service Members: State employees must be granted military leave with pay not to exceed twenty-one working days during each year, beginning October 1st and ending the following September 30th, in order to report for required military duty, training duty in the Washington National Guard or the Army reserves of the United States or any organized reserve or armed forces of the United States, or to report for drills including those in the National Guard under Title 10 U.S.C., or state active status.
 The employee is charged military leave only for the days that they are scheduled to work.

 Eligibility: State employees on orders for Annual Training, or to report for drills Army National Guard and Reserve Service members.